alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 ### Technology to deploy infrastructure

-Hostly, I did not evaluate other options, since I knew which one to choose.
+Honestly, I did not evaluate other options, since I knew which one to choose.

 I use <kbd>CDK</kbd> (Cloud Development Kit) with TypeScript programming language to create the backend services.